vitostamatti/rust-cli-todo-app/README.md

 ```

 ## TODO:
+- add more tests
+- add anyhow pretty errors
 - load/save tasks from/to sqlite
-- add more tests
 - create a "project" -> "tasks" structure.